msoxzw/quiet-windows-10/README.md

 Pay attention to `sources/$OEM$/$1/Software/Install.cmd` since it will automatically download and install some software with good reputation in the background, including:

-`7zip adobereader aria2 ccleaner.portable ffmpeg firefox git hashcheck irfanviewplugins mpv notepadplusplus qbittorrent stubby thunderbird`
+`7zip adobereader aria2 ccleaner.portable ffmpeg firefox git hashcheck irfanviewplugins mpv notepadplusplus qbittorrent thunderbird`

 Please adjust this application list according to your situation.